gmc-code/PC-microbit-micropython/docs/bots/MoveMotor/MoveMotor_line_follower_3.rst

 -----------------------------------------------------------------

 | Add lights to line following and spin functions.
-| For ``follow_thin_line``, display arrows to indicate the direction the buggy will go and adjust the front lights depending on whether the buggy will go forwards, turn or spin.
+| For ``follow_thin_line``, display arrows to indicate the direction the buggy will go and adjust the front lights depending on whether the buggy will go forward, turn or spin.
 | For ``spin_from_obstacle``, clear the display and show both front indicators.

 .. code-block:: python